karuirujackson/Project-Management-Board/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Read Along
+Created a project management board that lets one move, drag, and drop tasks from one lane to another using the HTML5 Drag and Drop API.
+The data flow of this application is handled using local state and life cycles and determines which tasks are displayed in the different lanes.
+This project ensures use on common hooks and also introduced the advanced React pattern of custom Hooks.
+With custom Hooks, we can reuse state logic in function components across your applications.
 ## Available Scripts

 In the project directory, you can run: